 For example, some (but not all) manufacturers use a layer of fiberglass, then a core of balsa wood, finishing with an outer layer of fiberglass.
 Removing the inner layer of fiberglass and the balsa wood core exposes the outer layer of fiberglass.
 The transducer can then be epoxied directly to the outer layer of fiberglass.
-After the epoxy cures, the hull is watertight and structurally sound.
+After the epoxy cures for 24 hours, fill the remaining space with polyester resin.
+When the job is finished, the hull is watertight and structurally sound.
 Remember, the sonar signal must pass through solid fiberglass.
 Any air bubbles in the fiberglass or the epoxy will reduce or eliminate the sonar signals.